Sharon K. Davis

 Sharon K. Davis is an American social epidemiologist.
-She is a senior scientist and head of the Social Epidemiology Research Unit at the National Human Genome Research Institute.
+She was a senior scientist and head of the Social Epidemiology Research Unit at the National Human Genome Research Institute.

 Education

 Davis completed a B.A. from University of Arkansas in 1980.
 She earned a M.Ed. from Northeastern University in 1983.
 In 1987, she completed a M.P.A. from John F. Kennedy School of Government at Harvard University.
-She earned a Ph.D. from the Heller School for Social Policy and Management at Brandeis University in 1991.
-Her dissertation was titled Assessing the effect of Medicare's Prospective Payment System on access to intensive-care treatment among the very-old: A pre/post examination of intensive-care admission patterns.
+She went on to earn a Ph.D. from the Heller School for Social Policy and Management at Brandeis University in 1991.

+Davis' dissertation was titled Assessing the effect of Medicare's Prospective Payment System on access to intensive-care treatment among the very-old: A pre/post examination of intensive-care admission patterns.

 Stuart Altman was her doctoral advisor.

 Career

-Davis is a senior scientist in the Metabolic, Cardiovascular and Inflammatory Disease Genomics Branch at the National Human Genome Research Institute (NHGRI).
-She is head of the Social Epidemiology Research Unit.
+Davis was a long-time senior scientist in the Metabolic, Cardiovascular and Inflammatory Disease Genomics Branch at the National Human Genome Research Institute (NHGRI).
+She was the head of the Social Epidemiology Research Unit.
+As of 2024 she was no longer employed at NIH.